Menu>>

 From this time on the rest is history with W & J Riding evolving into one of the most famous haulage firms in the country at it’s peak operating well over 100 vehicles throughout the UK.

-In 1963 the haulage company William Metcalfe of Darlington was acquired with seven ‘A’ license’s while also from September that year all brand new vehicles introduced into the fleet would be allocated registration plates ending in a zero for example this Atkinson Mk 2 Silver Knight, Reg No BTF 140J, pictured here on the A59 near Skipton.
+In 1963 the haulage company William Metcalfe of Darlington was acquired with seven ‘A’ license’s while also, from September that year, all brand new vehicles introduced into the fleet would be allocated registration plates ending in a zero for example this Atkinson Mk 2 Silver Knight, Reg No BTF 140J, pictured above left, captured heading West on the A59 near Skipton.

-A number of years later, in 1968, a wholly owned subsidiary company called W & J Riding Bulk Haulage Ltd was created and the company moved into the bulk powder business which became a major part of the haulage work that Riding’s undertook.
+Five years later, in 1968, a wholly owned subsidiary company called W & J Riding Bulk Haulage Ltd was created and the company moved into the bulk powder business which became a major part of the haulage work that Riding’s undertook and, unlike the general haulage side, covered all of the UK and Southern Ireland.

-Tom Riding was not to happy about the situation and even considered about moving up to Penrith and starting his own transport business up there but TDG implored him to remain, which he duly did, with Tom Riding becoming chief executive and his father James Riding continuing as director.
+Tom Riding was not to happy about the situation and seriously considered about moving up to Penrith in Cumbria and starting his own transport business but the management of TDG implored him to remain, which after some negotiation he duly did, with Tom becoming chief executive and his father James Riding continuing as director.

 For the following 24 years Tom had total control over all aspects of the operation including finances, wage negotiations, vehicle purchases, new contracts etc etc with Tom also stipulating that the original W & J Riding livery should be retained not only on all the existing vehicles in the present fleet but also applied to any future new vehicles that would join the fleet during his tenure.

-In 1975 Tom decided that all the vehicles in the fleet would be given individual names many of which were named after steam locomotives and in later years Riding’s trade mark logo ‘The Best In The Long Run’ was applied to the front grill of many of the companies vehicles which, by 1980, had become a 100 plus strong fleet.
+In 1974 Tom decided that all the vehicles in the fleet at that time and all future one’s would be given individual names many of which were named after steam locomotives and in later years Riding’s trade mark logo ‘The Best In The Long Run’ was applied to the front grill of many of the companies vehicles which, by 1980, had become a 100 plus strong fleet.

-As mentioned previously back in 1970 Transport Development Group had agreed to let managing director Tom Riding retain the familiar W & J Riding blue and grey livery until his retirement some twenty five years later in October 1995 after which time, and literally within a period of a few months, all the tractor units in the fleet were re-branded into the bland Transport Development Group Ltd scarab green or blue livery.
+As mentioned previously back in 1971 Transport Development Group had agreed to let managing director Tom Riding retain the familiar W & J Riding blue and grey livery until his retirement some twenty five years later on Saturday the 28th of October 1995 after which time, and literally within a period of a few months, all the tractor units in the fleet were re-branded into the bland Transport Development Group Ltd scarab green or blue livery.

 After the retirement of Tom Riding in 1995 TDG Ltd continued to operate from the same depot on Whittingham Road in Longridge where W & J Riding had originated back in 1922, until the transport department finally moved out in December 2010 with just rip and tear operations continuing until October 2016 when the depot finally closed for good.

-In March 2011 Transport Development Group were themselves bought out by Norbert Dentressangle, whom in turn, were bought out for £2.3bn by US logistics company XPO Logistics in June 2015.
+In March 2011 Transport Development Group were bought out by Norbert Dentressangle for £241m, whom in turn, were bought out by US logistics company XPO Logistics for £2.3bn in June 2015 and today XPO have 248 locations and approximately 26,000 employees across the UK and Ireland.